Coarse Personalization: Why optimal transport?

-Second, the updating rule for the treatment values in Algorithm \ref{alg:Adapted-Lloyd's-Algorithm} is more computationally efficient than that of the brute-force approach.
-The treatment values are updated by taking average of the optimal treatment values across individuals assigned to each segment, which ensures the candidate treatments for each iteration of the algorithm to be close to the individually optimal treatments.
-This update rule is derivative-free and computationally cheap as it is simply taking the average in each dimension of treatment.
-In contrast, the standard BFGS approach updates in a more computationally expensive quasi-newton approach that requires gradient evaluations.
-In our computational example, this difference is exemplified in that for the same tolerance level Algorithm \ref{alg:Adapted-Lloyd's-Algorithm} takes less than 50 iterations to converge whereas each BFGS optimizer call takes around two hundred and fifty function calls and forty calls to the gradient.
+Algorithm \ref{alg:Adapted-Lloyd's-Algorithm} and the brute force approach yield similar profits.
+In Online Appendix Section \ref{sec:Grid-search-details}, we describe our grid search implementation and discuss why Algorithm \ref{alg:Adapted-Lloyd's-Algorithm} runs $37$ times faster than the grid search using an example from our empirical application.
+We also provide intuition why our approach is faster.
+In short, our algorithm uses a more computationally efficient update rule and avoids the curse of dimensionality.

-\subsection{Why optimal transport?}
+\section{Why optimal transport?}

-Given the constraint that only $L$ unique treatments can be offered, the optimal transport problem in the second step solves for which unique treatments to offer and who to assign to each treatment with the goal of maximizing profits.
-In essence, the distribution of CATEs that we estimated in the first step is mapped to a discrete distribution of assigned treatments.
-After the first step, the fully granular personalization solution is profit maximizing for the firm because it optimally chooses profit maximizing the treatment at the individual level.
-The second step accounts for the extra constraint and uses optimal transport to choose which treatments to offer and their assignments to get as close as the fully granular profits as possible.
-Our coarse personalization solution generates the maximum expected profits possible given the limitation on the number of unique treatments available to the firm.
+Given the constraint that only $L$ segments can be offered, our coarse personalization solution solves which segments to offer and their corresponding treatment to maximize profits.
+In essence, the distribution of CATEs estimated in the first step is mapped to a discrete distribution of assigned treatments.
+Figure \ref{fig:OT-Semidiscrete} visualizes this procedure in a stylized example.

+In essence, full personalization is profit maximizing for the firm because it optimally chooses profit maximizing treatments at the individual level.
+Coarse personalization accounts for the extra constraint on the number of segments and uses optimal transport to solve the segmentation problem.
+Our coarse personalization solution generates the maximum possible expected profits given the limitation on the number of segments.